-Would you be covered if you were found negligent or liable for someone else’s injuries or death?
-Umbrella insurance is a stand-alone liability policy that provides an additional limit of liability over and above your underlying liability limits that are already on your homeowners and auto insurance policies.
+Would you be covered if you were negligent or liable for someone else's injuries or death?
+Umbrella insurance is a stand-alone liability policy that provides an additional limit of liability over and above your underlying liability limits on your homeowners and auto insurance policies.

 Benefits of Umbrella Coverage